Eurocurrency: Currencies

 The four main Eurocurrencies are the US dollar, the Euro, the sterling and the Japanese yen; the currencies of the major economies of the world.

 Eurocurrency Markets

 A eurocurrency market is the money market for any currency deposited outside of its home market.
 The key participants in these markets includes banks, multinational corporations, mutual funds, and hedge funds.
 Eurocurrency markets are generally chosen as a source of finance over domestic banks for their ability to offer lower interest rates of borrowers and higher interest rates for lenders situationally.
 This because eurocurrency market have less regulatory requirements, tax laws, and typically no interest caps.
 Nonetheless, there are higher risks, particularly when banks experience periods of poor solvency which can lead to a run on the banks.

 There are several eurocurrency markets, with the two most widely used being the Eurodollar market and the Euroyen market.
-There are also various smaller eurocurrency markets including the Euroeuro market and the Europound market.
+There are also various smaller eurocurrency markets including the Euroeuro market and the Europound or Eurosterling market.